-When building a new residential or commercial premises, there are two general scenarios you will likely face when deciding to connect it to the Wellington Electricity network:
+When building a new residential or commercial premises, there are two likely scenarios you will face when deciding to connect it to the our network.

 - The electricity network is next to my property

 - There is no electricity network next to my property

 For either of the options above, the pole closest to your property may in fact be owned by Chorus rather than Wellington Electricity.
 In this case, to utilise the pole to supply electricity to your property will require an application to Chorus so they can assess whether the pole can safely take the addition of our electricity services.
 This process could take up to 2 weeks for assessment and may incur a processing fee.